 Property and casualty insurance: what to know

-The Property portion of Property and Casualty (P&C) insurance refers to coverage for personal belongings and property in the event that they are damaged or stolen.
+The Property portion refers to coverage for personal belongings, including property, in the event that they are damaged or stolen.
 Most property is covered against things like theft, vandalism, fire, and weather.
-There are different types of property insurance.
-But the main components are:

 - Car insurance